TarunTikkoo/gtex-tcga-ectopic-expression-analysis/README.md

-# gtex-tcga-ectopic-expression-analysis
+# Ectopic Expression of tissue-restricted transcripts in prostate cancer
- Repo for the all the work
+ Repository to store all work performed for the MC-SCBIF Research Project with Dr. David Goode at Peter MacCallum Cancer Centre